 Omega-3 is a fatty acid that should be a core part of your diet.
 The American diet consists of way too many unhealthy omega-6 fatty acids and not enough omega-3 fatty acids.

 However, there might be some of you that don't like fish.
 If you dislike fish, you should move on to the second way of obtaining this important omega; omega-3 supplements.
-Look for an omega-3 supplement that is triglyceride based and has other added nutrients to help with dry eyes.
+Look for an omega-3 supplement that is triglyceride based.
 We make one called Heyedrate Omega 3 for Eye Health, which is third party tested and sustainably sourced.

-Age-related macular degeneration (AMD) is the leading cause of vision loss for those who are over the age of 60 in the United States.
-Studies show that exposure to smoking, UV rays, and obesity may increase the risk of AMD, and it seems to be more prevalent in Caucasians than in other races.
+Studies show that exposure to smoking, UV rays, and obesity may increase the risk of macular changes, and it seems to be more prevalent in Caucasians than in other races.
 It has genetic links and is also more common among women than men.

-The long-term Age-Related Eye Disease Study (AREDS and AREDS 2), conducted by the National Eye Institute, discovered that when supplementing a diet with a few critical vitamins and nutrients, the risk of developing macular degeneration was reduced.
-For those with intermediate macular degeneration, the use of the following were shown to decrease the progression of AMD.
+The long-term Age-Related Eye Disease Study (AREDS and AREDS 2), conducted by the National Eye Institute, discovered that when supplementing a diet with a few critical vitamins and nutrients, the risk of developing this condition was reduced.
+For those with intermediate disease, the use of the following were shown to help support the macula:

 Lutein and Zeaxanthin: These carotenoids are found in dark, leafy greens, broccoli, zucchini and eggs.
 This Ocular Health Formula contains both of these antioxidants and more.